April 20, 2026

 - ATS integrations for applicant-to-onboarding data handoff

-Best for: Companies with heavy compliance and documentation requirements — staffing agencies, healthcare, government, and organizations onboarding remote hires at scale.
+Best for: Companies with heavy compliance and documentation requirements: staffing agencies, healthcare, government, and organizations onboarding remote hires at scale.

 How to choose

 For small to mid-size companies that want onboarding bundled with their HRIS, BambooHR and HiBob both do this well.
-BambooHR is more established; HiBob has the more modern interface and stronger social features.
+BambooHR is more established; HiBob has a more modern interface and stronger social features.
 For enterprise talent suites where onboarding connects to recruiting and performance, ClearCompany or Sapling cover the workflow complexity.

 Written by Milo Hill

-The team behind Doozy — the employee experience platform for Slack.
+The team behind Doozy.
 We write about onboarding, learning, and team engagement.